sselman0/Full-Blog-Spring-Web-MVC-MySQL-Security-Headers-Example/README.md

 - Send email through gmail account (replace email host and port if not using gmail)
 - Social media share buttons.
 - Facebook comments plugin
+- Home page posts feed (Will be initially empty until you populate posts table)

 Enjoy :)